Tkwer/mmScribe/README.md

 ## 🌟 Overview

-RadarScribe is an innovative gesture recognition system that enables contactless human-computer interaction through millimeter-wave radar technology.
+**mmScribe** is an innovative gesture recognition system that enables contactless human-computer interaction through millimeter-wave radar technology.
 The system accurately captures user gestures and converts them into text input, providing a novel approach to human-computer interaction.

 ## ✨ Key Features